Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 ## Some notices
 The code was written and is working in MATLAB R2023a version and Python 3.8, with the additional functions/packages all working under this environment and tested in the Ubuntu system.
-If the code does not work or run on your side, check firstly your software versions (including external software not included here); Contact the authors if you have done every essential check.
-Please also ensure that you have installed all relevant MATLAB internal toolboxes (if any).
+If the code does not work or run on your side, check firstly your software versions (including external software not included in the repository, please download and install them on your side); Contact the authors if you have done every essential check.
+Please also ensure that you have installed all relevant MATLAB internal toolboxes (if any are missing).

 Sometimes the external software has been updated, so necessary changes are necessary to make the code run.
-We have tried to mark them as far as we knew; however might not be comprehensive.
+We have tried to mark them as far as we knew; however, it might not be comprehensive.

 ### External Packages required

 1. **CATCH-22**; Please download and install following their instructions to compile the C codes in MATLAB [here](https://github.com/DynamicsAndNeuralSystems/catch22).

    **Notes:** This package has been updated from the version we used (27 features) to 29 features.
 Excluding the last two features, or modify the codes if you want to include the last two features.
 The version used in the manuscript analysis is v0.1.0.
-Please also note, _this toolbox update might result in quantitative differences in the feature output (compared to the manuscript results)_, but should not affect bifurcation dynamic findings.
+Please also note, _this toolbox update would result in quantitative differences in the feature outputs, as well as different sequences of feature outputs (compared to the manuscript results)_, but should not affect bifurcation dynamic findings.

    Typical installation time: 1-2 minutes
 2. Python package for Functional principal component analysis (FPCA) [here](https://fda.readthedocs.io/en/latest/).